abhinavpatel0/book-/database.md

   - First, check if the file offset is still valid.
   - If not, perform a lookup using the primary key and update the index with the new offset.
   - Combines the benefits of direct reference and indirection, providing flexibility and efficiency.

+### Key Concepts in Storage Structures

+ buffering, mutability (or immutability), and ordering.
+These factors greatly influence the efficiency, performance, and behavior of the storage engine.

+#### Buffering

+- **Definition**: Buffering refers to the practice of collecting data in memory before writing it to disk.
+- **Purpose**: Helps to optimize I/O operations by reducing the frequency of disk writes and ensuring data is written in full blocks.
+- **Application in Storage Structures**:
+  - **B-Trees**: Often use in-memory buffers to amortize I/O costs, allowing multiple updates to be combined before writing to disk.
+  - **LSM Trees**: Use a different approach by buffering updates in memory and periodically flushing them to disk in bulk, enhancing write performance.

+#### Mutability (or Immutability)

+- **Definition**: This refers to whether data files are modified in place or if updates are appended to the end of the file.
+- **Mutable Structures**: Modify data directly in their existing location on disk.
+- **Immutable Structures**: Write changes as new entries at the end of the file without altering the existing data.
+  - **Append-Only**: New data is appended, making the structure inherently immutable.
+  - **Copy-on-Write**: Updates are written to a new location, and the old data remains unchanged until it is safe to delete.
+  - **Example Structures**:
+   - **Immutable**: LSM Trees and Bw-Trees.
+   - **Mutable**: Traditional B-Trees.

+#### Ordering

+- **Definition**: Refers to whether the data records are stored on disk in a sorted order based on their keys.
+- **Ordered Storage**: Data is stored in a way that maintains the key order, allowing efficient range scans and quick access to a series of contiguous records.
+- **Unordered Storage**: Data is stored in the order of insertion or some other non-key order, which can optimize write operations but may slow down read operations.
+  - **Examples**:
+   - **Ordered**: B-Trees, where keys are stored in a sorted order, facilitating efficient range queries.
+   - **Unordered**: Bitcask and WiscKey, where data is written in an append-only manner, prioritizing write performance over ordered storage.